Who Is Sean Combs?

-After his friend, Biggie Smalls, was murdered in 1997, Combs recorded the tribute "I'll be Missing You," which topped the Billboard singles chart for six weeks and launched Combs's first album, No Way Out (1997), to platinum status.
+After his friend, Biggie Smalls, was murdered in 1997, Combs recorded the tribute "I'll be Missing You," which topped the Billboard singles chart for eleven weeks and launched Combs' first album, No Way Out (1997), to platinum status.
 Nielsen SoundScan named No Way Out as the third best-selling LP of 1997, with more than 3.4 million copies sold in the United States.
 Both the single "I'll Be Missing You" and the album No Way Out won Grammys the following year for Best Rap Performance By a Duo or Group and Best Rap Album, respectively.

 Combs released his second album, Forever, in 1999.
 That same year, his recently launched clothing line, Sean John, debuted in America.